DusanSacha/cockpit-slider/README.md

 1. Clone this repo with `git clone https://github.com/DusanSacha/cockpit-slider`

-2. Setup the dependencies with `npm run setup`
+2. Setup the dependencies with `npm install`

 3. Open 'index.html' in your favorite browser